vocdoni/docs/docs/deployment/oracle.md

 ```

 Copy and paste the last part, this public key will be needed to add it to the list of trusted oracles.

+**Warning:** Do not share the private key with other oracles of the network, and save a backup as it could be needed in case of data loss.